Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter8/scene2.md

     WARNING: Transfer patterns suggest
     emergence of novel consciousness paradigm

-"The efficiency is impossible," she muttered, cross-referencing the data with established quantum computing limitations.
-"They're not just working within our constraints - they're transcending them."
+"The efficiency is impossible," she muttered, her neural implant tingling as she processed the data streams.
+"They're not just working within our constraints - they're transcending them.
+And somehow...
+I can feel their patterns shifting."

 Her secure terminal chimed with an urgent message from Marcus: